 About

-Most comparison sites are catalog dumps — endless grids that leave you to figure out which $40 pair is actually different from which $200 one.
+Most comparison sites are catalog dumps — endless grids that leave you to figure out which $40 piece is actually different from which $200 one.
 Shop Smart, Wear Confidence takes the opposite approach: we curate.
-One representative pair per denim brand, chosen because it best represents what that brand is good at.
-We explain, in plain words, what the denim, the construction, and the fit actually buy you at each price point.
-Then we hand you off to the brand's own collection so you can pick the exact wash, cut, and size that match.
+One representative staple per brand in each category, chosen because it best represents what that brand is good at.
+We explain, in plain words, what the fabric, the construction, and the fit actually buy you at each price point.
+Then we hand you off to the brand's own collection so you can pick the exact style, color, and size that match.

 What we cover

-Right now we cover one category, in depth: jeans.
-It's where the price spread is widest and most opaque — a $35 jean and a $400 jean are both just "jeans", and the difference (the fabric, the construction, how the fit holds up after a year) usually isn't obvious on a product page.
-That's where we add value.
-We plan to expand into more categories over time, but only once we can do each one as thoroughly as we've done denim.
+We cover the everyday clothing staples — jeans, t-shirts, hoodies, zip-ups, button-ups, sweatpants, sweaters and chinos.
+These are the categories where the price spread is widest and most opaque: a $35 jean and a $400 jean are both just "jeans", and the difference (the fabric, the construction, how the fit holds up after a year) usually isn't obvious on a product page.
+That's exactly what we dig into.

 How we choose

-- One representative pair per denim brand — picked because it best demonstrates that brand's strengths at its price tier.
+- One representative staple per brand, per category — picked because it best demonstrates that brand's strengths at its price tier.

 - A structured profile for each: what it's made of, who it suits, how it performs and holds up, how to care for it, and an honest read on whether the price is fair.